 Suitable for all hair types, Elchim’s Classic 2001 Hair Dryer features two speeds and three heat settings, including a cool shot.
 It has a 9-foot professional-length cord and a concentrator attachment for ultimate smoothing.
 Overall, the Elchim features the perfect balance of heat, air flow, and air pressure which combined, achieve a salon-worthy, bouncy blowout.

 Best Budget: Infiniti Pro by Conair 1875 Watt Salon Performance AC Motor Hair Dryer

 Conair's products aren't just sturdily built, they're also very affordable and can often be found at your nearest drugstore.
-The Infiniti Pro is a prime example of Conair's M.O.—the sub-$30 hair dryer is outfitted with an 1875-watt salon-power motor that delivers faster drying times and professional results.
+The Infiniti Pro is a prime example of Conair's M.O.—the budget-friendly hair dryer is outfitted with an 1875-watt salon-power motor that delivers faster drying times and professional results.
 It also comes with a diffuser attachment that works wonders on curly and wavy styles and a concentrator nozzle which helps smooth hair.